G1_DinoLab_Ebook

 The fox is beside the wolf.

 6. Tick ( ) the correct box.
+One is done for you.

-Tick the small object in each pair.
+Tick the smaller object in each pair.

-Tick the big object in each pair.
+Tick the bigger object in each pair.

 Tick the pairs where objects are of same size.